Author Archives: Matt Volodzko

 8. Backhoe Excavators

-A backhoe excavator allows operators to perform multiple tasks without needing to switch boom attachments.
+A backhoe excavator allows operators to perform multiple tasks without switching boom attachments.
 Backhoes feature a boom, stick and bucket configuration on one end and one bucket on the other end.
 These excavators can accomplish the same tasks as crawlers while offering additional versatility with dual buckets.

 Due to their design, backhoes have limited rotation but can offer enhanced versatility for teams completing: